Vauxhall Magnum

 A special variant of the Magnum estate, known as the Sportshatch, was produced in limited numbers (197) in 1976.
 This model used the "droopsnoot" nose cone, which had been designed by Wayne Cherry, Vauxhall's Chief Design Engineer to be used in the HP Firenza Droop Snoot model.

-In Trevor Alder's book "Vauxhall - The Post War Years" mention is made of a HP Firenza Sport Hatch prototype which was a one-off and was painted in silver starfire, with a six-light version of the droop snoot nose and also sharing the Viva/Magnum estate body shell.
+First prototype registered by Vauxhall WXE939M was showcased at Earls Court 1974 motor show.
+In Trevor Alder's book "Vauxhall — The Post War Years" mention is made of a HP Firenza Sport Hatch second prototype which was a one-off and was painted in silver starfire, with a six-light version of the droop snoot nose and also sharing the Viva/Magnum estate body shell.
 This car (registration plate GNK 31N) has survived and is known to be in the hands of Vauxhall enthusiasts.

-The HP Firenza project was proposed to produce over 2,000 cars a year, but production of this model ceased after just 204 examples were built.
+The HP Firenza project was proposed to produce over 2,000 cars a year, but production of this model ceased after just 204 cars were registered in the UK.
 Some nose cones were left over at end of production and these were used in the limited run of "Sports Hatch" models as described above.

-The Sports Hatch limited edition did not share the uprated 2279cc slant four engine with the HP Firenza Droop Snoot model, but instead was fitted with the standard tune single carb 2279cc slant four engine and running gear of the Magnum.
+The Sports Hatch limited edition did not share the uprated 2279 cc slant four engine with the HP Firenza Droop Snoot model, but instead was fitted with the standard tune single carb 2279 cc slant four engine and running gear of the Magnum.
 Also included in the standard specification was the famous "seven dial dash", Avon Safety Wheels and a distinctive paint finish in a then brand new Vauxhall "Extra Dark Wine" (only available otherwise on the brand new for 1976 VX 2300 GLS model) which was complemented with bright red striping and highlights.
-This model was always rare with 197 vehicles being completed and is now highly collectable.
+This model was always rare with the 2 prototypes, 195 UK registered and 3 local Export meant only 200 vehicles being completed and is now highly collectable.
 Vauxhall marketed this car as a "hatchback", since it was coming under increasing pressure from new European models such as the Golf that were hatchbacks.
 However, the Sportshatch shared its bodyshell with the Viva Estate (which was only ever produced in a two-door plus tailgate configuration).

-The Magnum coupe is also worthy of mention in the Magnum range.
-There were only 1692 coupes produced from late 1973 to early 1975 with the majority sold later in the model's life due to the 1973 oil crisis.
+The Magnum coupé is also worthy of mention in the Magnum range.
+There were only 1692 coupés produced from late 1973 to early 1975 with the majority sold later in the model's life due to the 1973 oil crisis.
 The Magnum range had larger engines than most other Vauxhalls thus were one of the cars with the most affected sales in this period.
-The 2279cc engined car had a particularly short run of only 525, according to Vauxhall 427 cars were produced in 1974 and 98 in 1975, only 1167 1759cc engined coupes were produced.
+The 2279 cc engined car had a particularly short run of only 525, according to Vauxhall 427 cars were produced in 1974 and 98 in 1975, only 1167 1759 cc engined coupés were produced.